john-kheir/ovcdoc_public/EndUserPortal/Home/Home.md

 ![](CloudSpaces.png)

-In this example the logged in used has access to three accounts, and within the "Account of Yves" account to 2 distinct cloud spaces.
+In this example the logged in user has access to three accounts, and within the "Account of Yves" account to 2 distinct cloud spaces.

 From this dropdown menu the user can also create a new cloud space:

 ![](NewCloudSpace.png)

-In the **New Cloud Space** dialog window you have indicate in which account you wish to create the new cloud space, give it a name and specify the location where the cloud space needs to be hosted.
+In the **New Cloud Space** dialog window you have to indicate in which account you wish to create the new cloud space, give it a name and specify the location where the cloud space needs to be hosted.

 Once the new cloud space got created, the new cloud space will be auto-selected in the top navigation bar: